dcavar/dcavar.github.io/README.md

 ### Upcoming

+- Talk on *The Rise of Agentic AI and How It Will Change Our World* (Damir Cavar, IU) at the Artificial Intelligence for Legal Professionals Conference, Center for International and Comparative Law, Indiana University, [Robert H. McKinney School of Law](https://mckinneylaw.iu.edu/index.html).
 - [Quantum AI and NLP Conference 2026](https://qnlp.ai/) (still old website, it will be updated soon) will be August 14th - 16th on the IUI campus in Indianapolis!
 Stay tuned for updates!
 - [Quantum Artificial Intelligence &amp; Optimization 2025](https://qaio.org/) workshop at the 17th International Conference on Agents and Artificial Intelligence (ICAART).
 - [Quantum Artificial Intelligence and Natural Language Processing Conference 2025](https://qnlp.ai/) at Indiana University in August 2025.